Learn how to craft advanced animations with InVision Studio.

 Perhaps you’ve noticed that the animation feels a tad…wooden?
 In order to add a little razzle dazzle, we’ll need to adjust the easing settings.
 Easings make animations feel more natural; after all, a ball doesn’t bounce at continuous speed (because physics).

-All timeline objects have an easing setting with the following options:
+All timeline objects have these easing options:

 - Ease In: slow start